PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 [3] Tesla V100-PCIE-32GB | 32°C,   0 % |     0 / 32510 MB |
 ```

 `gpustat` includes the NetID of the user in its output.
-For a comparison of various GPU tools see [this post](https://www.andrey-melentyev.com/monitoring-gpus.html).

 # Nsight Systems (nsys) for Profiling